skywalkgame/blog-post/content/docs/spring24/02_/_index.md

     Fig2.
 Conceptual illustration of vanilla 3D gaussian splatting, SUNDAE spectral pruning technique, and neural compensation.
 </p>

+### Conventional 3D gaussian splatting (3DGS)
+Recently, 3D Gaussian splatting (3DGS) [29][64][51] has been proposed as a novel 3D scene representation, utilizing a set of 3D positions, opacity, anisotropic covariance, and spherical harmonic (SH) coefficients to represent a 3D scene (left panel of Fig. 2).
+3DGS demonstrates notable advantages in rendering speed, rendering quality, and training time.
+But it requires a large storage.

 ### Spectral graph pruning
 Gaussian fields utilize a collection of Gaussian primitives as the representation of the scene.
 As these primitives are irregularly distributed in 3D space, we propose a graph-based data structure, rather than regular structures like grids, to capture the relationship between these primitives (middle panel of Fig. 2).